boxwise/boxtribute/flask/README.md

 ### Working with MySQL

-Since we are working with docker you do not have to install a local MySQL server on your computer.
+Since we are working with Docker you do not have to install a local MySQL server on your computer.
 Instead, you can just connect to the MySQL server in one of the Docker containers.

 The development database is called `dropapp_dev` and the password is `dropapp_root`.

 #### General notes on Docker network

-In the docker-compose file we define a separate docker network called `backend` to which the back-end containers are joined.
+In the docker-compose file we define a separate Docker network called `backend` to which the back-end containers are joined.
 Each container can now look up the host name `webapp` or `db` and get back the appropriate container’s IP address.
-To access the mysql database, there are now three possibilities:
+To access the MySQL database, there are now three possibilities:

-1. You reach the mysql db at `MYSQL_HOST=db` and `MYSQL_PORT=3306` or
+1. You reach the MySQL db at `MYSQL_HOST=db` and `MYSQL_PORT=3306` or
-1. You execute the mysql command line client in the running container by `docker-compose exec db mysql -u root -p` or
+1. You execute the MySQL command line client in the running container by `docker-compose exec db mysql -u root -p` or
 1. by specifying the IP-address of the gateway for `MYSQL_HOST` and `MYSQL_PORT=32000`.

-To figure out the gateway of the docker network `backend` run
+To figure out the gateway of the Docker network `backend` run

     docker network inspect -f '{{range .IPAM.Config}}{{.Gateway}}{{end}}' boxtribute_backend